NicholasJDi/Music-Display-Desklet/README.md

 The Anchor Position of the Text when no Art is found, (not Art Enabled = false) Values are: Top Left, Top Right, Bottom Left, Bottom Right, Center.
 #### No Art X/Y Offset
 The X and Y Offset of the Text from the Anchor Position when no Art is found. (not Art Enabled = false)
+#### Keep Text Within Art
+Anchor Text within Art when Art is not the same aspect ratio as the Desklet.
 #### Outline Enabled
 Whether or not Text Outline is Enabled.
 #### Outline Size